keboola/developers-docs/extend/generic-extractor/functions.md

 {% endhighlight %}

 In the above configuration, the value of the token is taken from the configuration root (using the `attr` reference).
 This is useful in case of the configuration is used as part of a [template](todo).
+The actual hash will be generated of the `NotSoSecret` value.
 See the [full example](todo:089-function-job-parameters-md5) or an alternative [with SHA1 hash](090-function-job-parameters-sha1).

 ### API Base URL